 The second credit is available to those who add qualified solar panels, solar water heating equipment, or a fuel cell power plant to their homes in the United States.
-Taxpayers are allowed one credit equal to 30 percent of the qualified investment in a solar panel up to a maximum credit of $2,000, and another equivalent credit for investing in a solar water heating system.
+Taxpayers are allowed one credit equal to 30% of the qualified investment in a solar panel, and another equivalent credit for investing in a solar water heating system.
 No part of either system can be used to heat a pool or hot tub.
-Additionally, taxpayers are also allowed a 30 percent tax credit for the purchase of qualified fuel cell power plants.
+Additionally, taxpayers are also allowed a 30% tax credit for the purchase of qualified fuel cell power plants.
 The credit may not exceed $500 for each .5 kilowatt of capacity.

 - You cannot deduct the loss on the sale of your home.
 There isn't a reporting requirement, so you don't need to report the sale of your home on your tax return.
 An exception to this rule is if the home is an investment property.
 If you are renting the home to someone else and are not using the home for personal purposes, then you would report the sale of your home on your tax return and deduct the loss.